Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Related Work

 \subsection{Part-based person Re-ID Models}

-In our CBDB-Net, it can output many incomplete feature maps of one person to train the deep model.
+In our CBDB-Net, the Consecutive Batch DropBlock strategy can guide the person Re-ID model to gain multiple incomplete feature maps of one person image in the training process.
 These incomplete feature maps can be regarded as the large parts.
-Thus, in this subsection, we introduce related works of the part-based person Re-ID task.
-Recently, ~\cite{Kalayeh2018Human, Saquib2018, Chi17, Haiyu2017} adopt an additional human body part detector or an additional human body parsing model to focus on more accurate human parts. e.g., SPReID~\cite{Kalayeh2018Human} apply an additional human body parsing model to generate $5$ different predefined body part masks to capture more reliable part representations. ~\cite{Jianyuan19} address the missed contextual information by exploiting both the accurate human body parts and the coarse non-human parts. ~\cite{Jiaxu112019, Guanan2020} combine the pose landmarks and uniform partial feature to improve the performance of the occluded person Re-ID task. ~\cite{Longhui2017} adopt the key point detector to exploit three coarse body part, and combine the global information to conduct the person matching.
-Different from ~\cite{Longhui2017}, ~\cite{Yanbeiarxiv2017} drops the keypoint detector, only use the maximum feature responses to locate the body regions and combined with the Part Loss. ~\cite{Yifan2018} conducts uniform partition on the conv-layer for learning part-level features.
+So, in this subsection, we introduce related works of the part-based person Re-ID task.
+Recently, ~\cite{Kalayeh2018Human, Saquib2018, Hierarchical2019Person, Chi17, Haiyu2017} adopted an additional human body part detector or an additional human body parsing model to focus on more accurate human parts.
+E.g., SPReID~\cite{Kalayeh2018Human} applied an additional human body parsing model to generate $5$ different pre-defined body part masks to capture more reliable part representations. ~\cite{Jianyuan19} addressed the missed contextual information by exploiting both the accurate human body parts and the coarse non-human parts. ~\cite{Jiaxu112019, Guanan2020} combined the pose landmarks and uniform partial feature to improve the performance of the occluded person Re-ID task. ~\cite{Longhui2017} adopted the key point detector to exploit three coarse body part, and combine the global information to conduct the person matching.
+Different from ~\cite{Longhui2017}, ~\cite{Yanbeiarxiv2017} dropped the keypoint detector, only used the maximum feature responses to locate the body regions and combined with the Part Loss. ~\cite{Yifan2018} conducted uniform partition on the conv-layer for learning part-level features.
 Our CBDB-Net also belongs to part-based person Re-ID methods to some degree.
 Similar to ~\cite{Yifan2018, Yanbeiarxiv2017}, we also needn't any additional human models' assistance.
 In the CBDB-Net, we can gain multiple large parts by the proposed Consecutive Batch DropBlock strategy.
 These large feature parts can be regarded as complementary to the uniform parts in~\cite{Yifan2018, Yanbeiarxiv2017}.
-And, compared with the small feature parts in ~\cite{Longhui2017, Yifan2018, Yanbeiarxiv2017}, these large feature parts in our CBDB-Net can make the training process of the person Re-ID model more robust.
+And, compared with the small feature parts in ~\cite{Longhui2017, Yifan2018, Yanbeiarxiv2017}, these large feature parts can better encourage the deep Re-ID model to capture the robust person structual information.